LouisPwr/AdDeam/README.md

 - The BAM file should be **sorted**, as this improves performance, especially for large files, by enabling efficient access to aligned reads.

+### Adding Mismatch Annotations (MD Tags)
+To ensure that the BAM file includes mismatch annotations relative to the reference (MD tags), use `samtools calmd` as shown in the following template:

+    samtools calmd -b in_file.bam reference.fasta > out_file.bam

 ## Key Features
 AdDeam offers a variety of key features that make it a robust solution for damage profile generation and analysis: